Climate change Croatia

 - when defined as s a sequence of days with daily precipitation amount (Rd) less than 10 mm, results indicate a prevailing positive trend in Croatia, significant in Istria and Dubrovnik (6 to 8%/10 years).
 Statistical significance of trend at annual scale is mostly forced by winter and summer significant increase of mean dry spells.
 Maximum dry spells have increased along the coast (10 to 11 %/10 years) and reduced in the inland (8 %/10 years).
 Prevailing increase of dry spells at the Adriatic, as well as poorly expressed trend in the continental area contribute to the fact that Croatia remains within the transitional area between the northern Europe with general tendency of precipitation increase, and the drying Mediterranean (2).

 Large amounts of precipitation that fall on very wet days almost do not change.
 Absolute annual, one-day and five-day maximums show a high variability among years, with a negative sign for five-day maximums across Croatia and one-day maximums in lowland and highland areas.
-As seen from above, in the area of drying such as Croatia there are no major secular changes as to the extremes relating to large amounts of precipitation and the incidence of wet and very wet days.
 The reduction in the annual amounts of precipitation can be attributed to changes in the incidence of low-intensity rain days and the increased incidence of dry days (1,2).

 Heat wave and cold wave changes until now